tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 ---
 layout: subpage
-title: This Stupid Question
+title: The Obvious Question
 category: [blog, tech]
-slug: this-stupid-question
+slug: the-obvious-question
 ---
 *I wrote this to answer a question I get pretty often.
 I tried for many years to side-step the conversation but I won't be doing that anymore.
 In light of what's been happening recently with Uber, I documented my current thoughts about the industry.*